mli9502/ProjectDb/ProjectProposal.md

 We would like to using modern C++ to implement a key-value storage engine library providing `get(<key>)`, `set(<key>, <value>)` and `delete(<key>)` apis.

-The library can be used as the base of a distributed NoSQL database that require persistant datastore.
+The library can be used as the base of a distributed NoSQL database that require persistent datastore.

 The library is planned to include the following components: